10 Tips on How to Split Finances in a Blended Family

 Planning your separate budgets is vital for a blended family because you need to know how much you can spend on your expenses and how much you need to save or reserve for family expenses.

-All blended family expenses should be made from the joint account strictly.
-This ensures transparency and understanding of how much you have to incur the expenses.
+All blended family expenses should be incurred strictly from the joint account.
+This ensures transparency and understanding of the amount to be spent.

 Sharing expenses in a blended family can be easier with a joint account.
 While this is important, it is even more important to ensure that this is a strict rule and the lines here are always clear, as it can lead to confusion and miscommunication.